Have you heard the advice that you should customize your resume each and every time you send it out?

 The idea is that recruiters and HR staff run searches based on date ranges—just like when you’re searching Craigslist or house listings and filter to see the most recent items first.
 After a few weeks of inactivity, your resume is old and is therefore much less likely to appear in search results.
 A few changes will pop you back up to the top of current listings.

-Some parts of job searching and career development are hard, but this one is easy!
-Invest a few minutes to adjust your resume and cover letter in line with the stated qualifications for each job application.
+If a potential job is a good fit for you, it’s more than worth your while to customize your application.
+Invest a few minutes to adjust your resume and cover letter in line with the stated qualifications for each specific role.